ipatalas/ngComponentUtility/README.md

 - `Refresh Components Cache`: refreshes components cache on demand
 - `Find unused Angular components`: searches for [unused components](#find-unused-components)
+- `Force enable ngComponents utility on this workspace`: see above for description of `ngComponents.forceEnable`

 # Performance note on configuration globs